Robbbo-T/GAIA-AIR-CSDB/docs/GPAM/ATA05/GPAM-AMPEL-0201-05-002-A.md

 - Perform non-destructive testing (NDT) of critical structures
 - Update software and firmware for avionics systems
 - Conduct comprehensive system tests and validations

+### Inspection and Testing of Quantum Propulsion System

+- Inspect and test Quantum Propulsion System (QPS) components
+- Perform functional checks of QPS control systems
+- Verify QPS integration with aircraft systems
+- Conduct performance tests to ensure QPS efficiency and reliability
+- Document any discrepancies and corrective actions taken

 ## Documentation and Records